Death anxiety: Death anxiety and COVID-19

 Millions of people around the world have died from COVID-19 during the COVID-19 pandemic.
 The pandemic presents a psychological stressor for pre-existent death anxiety fears.
 COVID-19 death anxiety was found to influence people's judgement throughout their lives.
 In an Australian study, those who fear that they are more prone to contracting and dying from COVID-19 have higher levels of death anxiety.
 The study finds a positive correlation with death anxiety and general psychological disturbances such as depression, anxiety, stress, and paranoia.
 Participants were also found to have greater fears of death from COVID-19 (average 22%) than the Australian fatality case rate (2%).
 Elderly individuals, who were already likely to experience death anxiety outside of a pandemic situation, now find their fear of death largely exacerbated.
 The fear of dying from COVID-19 has also been one of the leading factors in psychological distress among many countries during the course of the pandemic.
 It has particularly affected women and those with a lower level of education.
 During the COVID-19 pandemic, death anxiety has been a large contributor to declining mental wellbeing among those working in helping professions such as nursing and social work.

+Interventions and death education

+Psychological and educational interventions to reduce death anxiety have also become more common in cancer patients.
+Recent meta-analyses have reported that structured death education programs are associated with significant decreases in death anxiety and depressive symptoms, along with improving overall quality of life in patients with advanced cancer.
+These programs frequently include discussions of mortality, emotional expression, and the meaning of death that helps patients approach end of life issues with greater acceptance and less fear.
+Evidence supports psychosocial and cognitive behavioral interventions to alleviate fear of death and promote emotional adjustment.
+Rational-emotive hospice care therapy is another effective psychological treatment for reducing death anxiety, which works by helping patients change distressing cognitions and reinforcing positive self-beliefs.
+Death education and psychological treatments can enhance quality of life indicators such as emotional well being and spiritual health.
+These findings suggest that education about death education should be part of palliative care, in which talking about dying is often taboo and considered a source of discomfort.
+Overall, educational and therapeutic interventions that promote death acceptance have been shown to reduce death anxiety and improve experiences at the end of life in cancer care.